 Information Technology - Information Assurance and Security

-The Information Assurance and Security graduate certificate is designed for IT professionals who are interested in continuing education in methodologies and tools necessary for protecting information and information systems.
-The certificate provides an in-depth study of protecting the confidentiality, availability, and integrity of information using technology, people, and policy.
+The Information Assurance and Security graduate certificate is designed for IT professionals interested in continuing their education to protect data and information systems.
+The certificate provides an in-depth study of protecting the confidentiality, integrity, and availability of information using technology, people, and policy.

-The courses required to receive this certificate have been certified by the National Security Agency; students completing this certificate will also receive certification for the CNSS 4011 national standard.
+This certificate requires nine credit hours for completion.
+Courses in the program are certified by the National Security Agency.
+Students completing this certificate will also receive certification for the CNSS 4011 national standard.

 Point of Pride